Next class February 8, 2020.

 Many people are visual learners and get more out of a classroom session.
 You can spend weeks reading about barometric pressure, aircraft loading, military operation areas, and airspace rules.
 You’ll drive yourself crazy trying to understand all the symbols on a flight chart but if someone shows you how, it will expedite the learning process.

 Many people are too busy to spend weeks conducting research or muddling through online courses.
-If you want to prepare for and pass the Part 107 but weren’t sure where to start, my training program is exactly what you are looking for.
+If you want to prepare for and pass the Part 107 but aren’t sure where to start, my training program is exactly what you are looking for.
 The information will make sense even if you don’t have a background in aviation.

 What will I learn in this course?